Payton Pritchard: National team career

 Pritchard represented the United States at the 2015 FIBA 3x3 Under-18 World Championship where, in his best game, he had nine three-pointers against Poland.
 Pritchard scored 12 points on four three-pointers in 14 minutes as a member of the USA National Select Team at the 2016 Nike Hoop Summit.

 Pritchard also made the U.S. squad for the 2017 FIBA U19 World Cup in Egypt.
 He averaged 9.0 points, 3.1 assists and 2.9 rebounds per contest during the tournament, including 16 points against RJ Barrett and Canada.
 Team USA won the bronze medal, and Pritchard was named to the All-Star Five.

 Personal life

-Pritchard married his girlfriend, YouTuber Emma MacDonald, in August 2024.
+Pritchard married YouTuber Emma MacDonald in August 2024.
 The ceremony was officiated by his former Celtics teammate Blake Griffin.